nononovak/otwadvent2019-ctfwriteup/day0_challenge_zero.md

 ![aes function](./images/day0_aes_function.png)

 By the image above you can see I'm skipping to the punch line, but turns out to be an AES encryption function.
-The actual instructions closely mirror those found [in this Github repo], especially those related to the `pshufd` and `shufps` instructions.
+The actual instructions closely mirror those found [in this Github repo](https://github.com/majek/dump/blob/master/aes/aesni.S), especially those related to the `pshufd` and `shufps` instructions.

 ## Getting the Flag

 From here, I took another look at the times this function was called.
 Based on the pseudocode above, the "password" is encrypted with a key at address 0x7df0, and then checked against the bytes at address 0x7de0.
 If we instead invert this operation to `AES.decrypt(address 0x7df0, address 0x7de0)` then we should get the password.
-This can be done with the following python code:
+This can be done with the following python code using the output of the hexdump above:

 ```python
 $ ipython3